 We enjoy a Heidi-like lunch of bread, cheese, sausage, fruits, and drinks.
 Then, we ride our e-bikes down the hill...
 We whizz past beautiful homes and pass through Bellinzona.
 What a wonderful way to see the city!

-Lastly, I like to make a confession: I used to be a complete hater of e-bikes.
-After riding one for the first time, I am pushing all my chips in the middle, screaming, "All in!"
+Lastly, I like to confess I used to be a complete hater of e-bikes.
+After riding one for the first time, I push all my chips in the middle, screaming, "All in!"
 Yes, I highly recommend seeing the windy city of Bellinzona from the saddle of an e-bike.

 13:00 – 15:00 Bellinzona with Christa Rigozzi